Can I Buy Travel Insurance if I’m Already Traveling?

 Are There Advantages to Buying a Policy Early?

-Travel insurance is designed to cover unforeseen events.
-The main advantage of buying early is an extended period of coverage between your purchase date and your trip.
+Maximizing your coverage window is the biggest benefit to buying early.
 This is because once you buy a policy, you can be covered for any covered unexpected events that occur after the date of purchase.
-However, if you wait and something occurs that impacts your trip, it is too late to buy coverage for that event.
+This can include something like an illness or injury that prevents you from traveling, a severe weather event, or job loss.
+However, if you wait and something occurs that impacts your trip before you’ve bought a policy, it is then too late to buy coverage for that event.

 For example, if you have already purchased a policy with Trip Cancellation coverage for inclement weather, and a storm develops a week before your trip that forces you to cancel, you can be reimbursed for 100% of your prepaid and non-refundable trip costs.
 However, if the storm is named and then you try to buy a policy, you will not be covered for the storm.